 An imposing man who was over six feet three inches tall with a large, fit physique, Constable was an expert in archery, lawn-tennis, and fishing.
 Well-known in many social circles, he belonged to the Jefferson Club (serving as its president in 1880), the National Archery Association (where he also held the presidency), the Long Island Rod and Gun Club, the Sons of St. George, the Oxford Club and the Freemasons.
 A writer, his work on Afghanistan was published by Harper & Brothers shortly before his death.
 He also presented lectures on India at the New-York Historical Society.
 The obituaries note that he was known for his high intellect, wit, vivacious personality and warm-heartedness.
 Constable last lived at 10 Lefferts Place in Brooklyn.
 His funeral took place at St. Luke’s Protestant Episcopal Church on Clinton Avenue in Brooklyn; resolutions of condolence were passed at a meeting at Harper & Brothers.
 His death was attributed to pneumonia, although his obituaries state that he died from liver troubles ostensibly contracted during his time in India.
 His remains were moved to the current location on June 19, 1883.
 Section 202, lot 24303 .

 As per the census records of 1880 and 1900, Constans was an upholsterer by trade.
+The Brooklyn Directory for 1880-1882 lists him in the furniture business at 807 Fulton Street and the New York City Directory for 1884-1885 lists him as an upholsterer at 1374 Broadway; during those years, he lived at 36 North Oxford Street in Brooklyn.
 Remaining active in military affairs, he was a member of the Winchester Post #197 of the G.A.R. and an honorary member of the Veterans of Foreign Wars.
 The censuses of 1920 and 1930 indicate that he was retired.
 Living to age 93 and residing in Brooklyn for 60 years, he last lived at 320 Halsey Street.
 The cause of his death was listed as heart disease.
+As per his obituary in the Brooklyn Daily Eagle, he was survived by three daughters.
 Section 106, lot 234.

 CONSTANTINE, ANDREW JACKSON (1828-1901).
-Captain, 4th New York Infantry, Company K. A New Yorker by birth, he was a lumber dealer when he entered service.
+Captain, 4th New York Infantry, Company K. A New Yorker by birth, he is listed as being in the mahogany business at 4 Broome Street in Manhattan in the 1857-1862 Brooklyn Directory; during those years, he lived at 46 1st Street.
 After enlisting on April 23, 1861, at New York City, Constantine mustered into the 4th on May 2, and was commissioned as a captain on July 4 with rank from April 25.
 In an article in The New York Times on June 4, 1861, he was mentioned as one the officers of the 4th who marched downtown from the Central Park arsenal to North Moore Street in lower Manhattan to board the steamship Alabama to be transported to Fortress Monroe, Virginia.
 He resigned on May 28, 1862, with an honorable discharge as per Special Order 141 issued that day at Baltimore, Maryland.

+Constantine is listed as an inspector in the 1864 Brooklyn Directory and as being in the mahogany business in the 1866 Brooklyn Directory.
 The censuses of 1870, 1880, and 1900 show that Constantine was still in the lumber business as a mahogany inspector and that he had several domestics in his household.
-The Brooklyn Directory of 1888-1890 lists him as being in the mahogany business.
-According to an article in The New York Times on September 25, 1889, he belonged to an organization of lumber dealers from the New York-New Jersey area who met to promote their interests for the World’s Fair of 1892, which they hoped would be in New York but ultimately was held in Chicago in 1893.
+He is listed as either an inspector or in the mahogany business in Brooklyn Directories for 1870-1873, 1875-1876, 1876-1878, 1885-1886 and 1888-1890.
+According to an article in The New York Times on September 25, 1889, he belonged to an organization of lumber dealers from the New York-New Jersey area who met to promote their interests for the World’s Fair of 1893, which they hoped would be in New York but ultimately was held in Chicago.
 He last lived on Third Avenue in Brooklyn.
 He died from apoplexy.
 Section 11, lot 24569, grave 4.